denten-books/plain-text/5-surface.md

 practice of modern intellectual life.
 Text, which before the advent of the cathode ray was readily apparent on the page in all of its fullness, finally entered a complex system of executable code and inscrutable control instruction.
 The material lightness of textual being came at the price of legibility.

-Contemporary word processors enable us to drag and drop passages with unprecedented facility.
-But readers and writers hardly comprise a "bootstrapping community," of the kind Engelbart imagined.
-The contemporary writer is bootstrapped passively to whatever prevailing vision of intellect augmentation.
-The very discussion about "intellect augmentation" is erased when augmentation becomes a commodity.
-It is beyond critique.

 [^ln2-gate]: Solid state memory technology, flash memory for example, store information in capacitor "circuit states."
 This by contrast with